annalexc/DroidFinder/README.md

 **Droids!
 Droids!
 Droids!**
 * `droidsAll`: A collection of droid objects; Each droid is identified by a `droidKey` and has an associated `name` and `image` attribute.
-* For each new game, a set of selectable droids is randomly picked from `droidsAll`.
+* `selectableDroids`: For each new game, a set of selectable droids is randomly picked from `droidsAll`.
 Subsequently, a random final "code" is generated from the set of selectable droids.

 **Game Interface**
 * `droid-home`: A fixed "menu" where the selectable droids would like to live happily ever after